 Selecting the new procurement team is one of the most critical decisions CPO’s will face when combining the two organizations.
 It is a decision with lasting and often underestimated implications.
 The team selected defines the new procurement organization’s capabilities.
 Stakeholders, employees, and board members will observe because your decision sets the tone for the integration, as well as procurement’s position in the new organization.

 As the CPO of the new organization, your ultimate goal is to select the team who will create and drive value.
 Whether the bench comprises players from the legacy company, the acquired organization, or recruited externally, the new team must demonstrate leadership competencies and behaviors aligned with the business strategy, operating model, and desired culture of the new organization.

 A key M&A objective is to acquire valuable procurement talent to strengthen the team bench

-CPO’s need to take care that their stafﬁng decisions clearly demonstrate:
+CPO’s must take care that their stafﬁng decisions demonstrate:

-- those selected for the role are accomplished in that role
+- suitably qualified candidates selected for the role

 - their skills and experiences are relevant to the organization’s future.